reserva-lab-DHC/reserva-lab-front/README.md

  ‎ ‎ ‎ ‎‎└──app <br>
  ‎ ‎ ‎  ‎ ‎ ‎ ‎‎├──core (guards, models, services, interceptors, interfaces) <br>
   ‎ ‎ ‎ ‎‎ ‎ ‎ ‎├──features (equivalent to pages like home, about, login, register) <br>
-  ‎ ‎ ‎ ‎‎ ‎ ‎ ‎├──shared (everything that is common in more than one feature -> pipes, components like topbar, footer, pop-ups, snackbar)
+  ‎ ‎ ‎ ‎‎ ‎ ‎ ‎├──shared (everything that is common in more than one feature -> pipes, components like topbar, footer, pop-ups, snackbar) <br>
  ‎ ‎ ‎ ‎└──assets (i18n, images, fonts)

 # OBS